ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: The Protocol

-$\act{add-config}(seq, c)$: The $\act{add-config}(seq, c)$ attempts to append a new configuration $c$ to the end of \nnrev{$\gseq$}{$seq$ (the approximation of $\gseq$)}.
-Suppose the last configuration in $seq$ is $c'$, then in order to decide the most recent configuration, $rec_i$ invokes $\consensus{c'}.propose(c)$, on the consensus object associated with configuration $c'$, where $d$ is the decided configuration identifier returned the configuration service.
+$\act{add-config}(seq, c)$: The $\act{add-config}(seq, c)$ attempts to append a new configuration $c$ to the end of \nnrev{$\gseq$}{$seq$ (client's view of $\gseq$)}.
+Suppose the last configuration in $seq$ is $c'$ (with status either $F$ or $P$), then in order to decide the most recent configuration, $rec_i$ invokes $\consensus{c'}.propose(c)$, on the consensus object associated with configuration $c'$.
+Let $d\in\confSet$ be the configuration identifier decided by the consensus service.
 If $d \neq c$, this implies that another (possibly concurrent) reconfiguration operation, invoked by a reconfigurer $rec_j\neq rec_i$, proposed and succeeded $d$ as the configuration to follow $c'$.
-In this case, $rec_i$ adopts $d$ as it own propose configuration, by adding $\tup{d, P}$ to the end of its local $cseq$ (entirely ignoring $c$), \nn{using the operation $\act{put-config}(c', \tup{d, P})$, and returns the extended configuration $seq'$.} \remove{ \nn{[NN: We have talked about the action below so we can remove this description.]}
+In this case, $rec_i$ adopts $d$ as it own propose configuration, by adding $\tup{d, P}$ to the end of its local $cseq$ (entirely ignoring $c$), using the operation $\act{put-config}(c', \tup{d, P})$, and returns the extended configuration $seq$. \remove{ \nn{[NN: We have talked about the action below so we can remove this description.]}

 $\act{put-config}(c', \tup{d, P})$: Once the $cseq$ is appended, $rec_i$ invokes the action $c'.\act{put-config}(\tup{d, P})$, to send $\tup{d,P}$ to a quorum of servers in $\servers{c'}$.
 Finally, $cseq$ is updated to the extended configuration sequence $seq'$ returned by the $\act{add-config}$ action. }